Miles143/Miles143/README.md

 This is for non-profit purposes and for the benefit of the beneficiary dignified by Patrick Michael McMahon.
 Patrick Michael McMahon is not obligated to do any business and all business is done out of kindness, OUR telephone, telephone numbers, emails, addresses, and storage including random access memory, is not for sale, nor to be use or distributed by ANYONE.
 All radiowaves, radio signals and radio frequencies are private and for the use of Patrick Michael McMahon and Patrick Michael McMahon Corp.
 Only, all others must email for permission.
 Not for duplication purposes or resale, or remanufacture/redistribution.
 23JAN2023 Patrick Michael McMahon.
 REFER TO LICENSE LAST DATED.
 PLEASE REFER TO ## Example Shortform License: AS A GUIDE OR "CODE OF CONDUCT" Have a Great Day and Than You for checking out my GitHub Page. #Bible
 <img width="336" height="73" alt="image" src="https://github.com/user-attachments/assets/02feb0b0-d572-4d07-9a29-3f1de2418a02" />

-This project contains a simple HTML/JavaScript contact card widget that can be toggled on and off.
-It stores contact information in `localStorage` and displays it in a fixed-position card on the page.

 ## Contact Info
 -Patrick Michael McMahon
 -omnibus19apnea@icloud.com